jia1217/ParallelProgammingLabs/docs/Labs/Lab10_Bit-pair Recoded Multiplier.md

     # Convert to decimal and subtract 1 to get the magnitude
     signed_decimal = -1 * (int(inverted_str, 2) + 1)
 else:
-    # If the number is positive, just convert directly
+    # If the number is positive, just convert it directly
     signed_decimal = int(binary_str, 2)

 seven_segment(signed_decimal)